Orthogonal polynomials and diffusion operators: The bounded solutions in dimension 2

 $(iii)$ Let $P$ be the flex point.
 Then $L_\infty$ is tangent to $C$ at $P$ by Lemma \ref{lemNoFlex}.
 Applying Riemann-Hurwitz formula to the projection from $P$, we see that there exists a line $L$ through $P$ which is tangent to $C$ at a smooth point.
 Contradiction with Lemma \ref{lemTwoBranch}.

-{\it Remark.} The existence of such $L$ can be also derived from the unicity of $C$ up to projective transformations.
+{\it Remark.} The existence of such $L$ can be also derived from the uniqueness of $C$ up to projective transformations.
 Indeed, we can realize $C$ as a real curve in $\bR^2$ obtained by a small perturbation of a double circle: $(x^2+y^2)^2 = \varepsilon y^3(x+1)$, $0<\varepsilon\ll1$.
-Then $L$ is clearly visible in Figure \ref{fig:A2A4}. \pn $(iv)$ Impossible by Lemma \ref{lemNoFlex}\ and Lemma \ref{corBranch}(a).
+Then $L$ is clearly visible in Figure \ref{fig:A2A4}.